-Oysters are not inherently toxic for dogs and seafood and fish can be safely eaten by dogs.
-But before you give your dog an oyster, there are a few things that have to be taken into consideration.
+Yes, dogs can eat oysters.
+They’re not inherently toxic, like other seafood and fish.
+But before you give your dog an oyster, there are a few things you need to think about.

 Can Dogs Eat Oysters From a Can?